 Includes a dry pack area for extra storage of your personal items.
 Very comfortable to wear.
-Possible to hold over 20 cans of beverage.
-Insulates well.
+Capable of holding over 20 cans.
+Insulates drinks well.
 Includes a waist strap.
-Great value for the money.

 This pack tends to leak from the zippers if you tip it over or lay it on its side.

 Includes a bottle opener on the strap.
-Dry compartment on top.
-Cooler on the bottom.
+Dry compartment on top; cooling compartment on the bottom.
 Extra storage pocket for dishes and water bottles.
 Designed to resist leaking.
 Made from a strong material.

-Because there are 2 compartments, this cooler will not fit as much cool storage as others.
+Because there are 2 compartments, this option will not fit as much cool storage as others.

 There are few things better than a cool drink after a strenuous hike.
 Of course, you don’t have to be the adventurous type — enjoying a cold soda while lying on the beach is pretty good, too!
 The challenge is keeping your drinks (or food) cool while you’re traveling.
 That’s where a backpack cooler comes in.